All Episodes

 I usually get you look good for a man your age.

-That last prize is a killer.
+That last phrase is a killer.

-Yeah, see this guy's now been revitalized.
+Yeah, see, this guy's now been revitalized.

 So women are starting to say, hey, Bill, you look great out there.